 At the time of federation, items are automatically created in the portal for all existing ArcGIS Server web services.
 These items are owned by the administrator who performs federation.
 After federation, ownership can be reassigned to existing portal members as desired.
 Any items or services added to the portal after federation are explicitly owned by the member who created them.

 When federated, the ability to isolate access to the server is eliminated.
-For example, anyone with publisher privileges can publish to any federated server.
+For example, anyone who is a member of the built-in publisher role can publish to any federated server.
 However, you can update a federated server's security configuration to restrict administrative and publisher access.
 See Fine-grained access control of federated servers below for details.

-Publishers can only work with services that they have created in the portal.
+Publishers can only delete or modify services that they have created in the portal.
 They cannot modify or delete other publishers' services.
-For example, when connected to the federated server in ArcMap, only services published by the publisher will display.
-Publishers have user privileges and can also perform analysis on layers in maps.
+Publishers have user privileges, though, and they can use any layers that other publishers share with them.

 Anyone with publisher privileges can publish to any federated server.
 Services published to a federated server are automatically added as items in the portal.
 Hosted services published directly to the portal appear as items in the portal and as services on the hosting server.